Croatia qualifies for World Cup after 0-0 draw with Greece

 Greece also had two shots go just wide – one by Sokratis Papastathopoulos in the first half and another by Costas Mitroglou in the second – but otherwise did not threaten.

 ”We had 12 good games (at the qualifiers) … on this level of football, it is not allowed to make mistakes like these,” said Skibbe, referring to Greece’s poor performance in Croatia.
-He added that Greece had been unlucky to miss defender Costas Manolas through suspension, and others through injury.
+Skibbe said Greece had been unlucky to miss defender Costas Manolas through suspension, and others through injury.

 It is the third time that Croatia has qualified for the World Cup finals through playoffs after also advancing this way to the 1998 and 2014 tournaments.
 Croatia has never lost in the playoffs, including two qualifications for the European Championship.